-Dr Daniel Fernández Pascual is a Tutor in the School of Architecture at the Royal College of Art.
-Together with Alon Schwabe, he runs ADS3.
+Together with Alon Schwabe, Daniel runs ADS3.
 The studio critically investigates the challenges of offsetting and the financialisation of the environment in order to seek alternative models of cohabitation between humans and other-than-humans.

 Daniel Fernández Pascual holds an MArch from ETSA Madrid, MSc Urban Design from TU Berlin, MArch from Tongji University Shanghai and a PhD from the Centre for Research Architecture, Goldsmiths University of London.
-Since 2013 he runs Cooking Sections with Alon Schwabe.
+Since 2013 he has ran Cooking Sections with Alon Schwabe.

 Cooking Sections (Daniel Fernández Pascual & Alon Schwabe) is a duo of spatial practitioners based out of London.
 It was born to explore the systems that organise the world through food.
 Using installation, performance, mapping and video, their research-based practice explores the overlapping boundaries between visual arts, architecture and geopolitics.
 Since 2015, they are working on multiple iterations of the long-term site-specific CLIMAVORE project exploring how to eat as climate changes.
 In 2016 they opened The Empire Remains Shop, a platform to critically speculate on the implications of selling the remains of Empire today.